 This page is about Crackaway Daze, our community festival.
 Crackaway Daze is held annually on the third full weekend of September.
+On our site you may buy term papers online, order projects that will help you with your progress.
 The festival is hosted by the town of New Point and enjoys broad public support through volunteers and donations from New Point and Salt Creek Township as well as area county businesses, which includes the cities of Greensburg and Batesville.

 Also on Saturday there is The Annual Mary Taylor Memorial Parade that has had great participation in the past years and includes a grand variety of displays and an occasional float!
 During the parade the Master of Ceremonies recognizes the Festival’s Senior Citizen King and Queen as they ride by in a classic convertible like the one shown in the photo above.